-- We know quite a bit about relationship between labor scarcity and bias of technology. - In particular:
+- We know quite a bit about relationship between labor scarcity and bias of technology. - In particular, we will first establish the following two theorems: Theorem: Under some weak regularity conditions (to be explained below), a decrease in labor supply will change technology in a way that is biased against labor.

-Theorem (Acemoglu, 2007): Under some weak regularity conditions (to be explained below), a decrease in labor supply will change technology in a way that is biased against labor.
-Theorem (Acemoglu, 2007): Under some weak regularity conditions, a decrease in labor supply will decrease wages if and only if the aggregate production possibilities set of the economy is locally nonconvex.
+Theorem: Under some weak regularity conditions, a decrease in labor supply will decrease wages if and only if the aggregate production possibilities set of the economy is locally nonconvex.